Equivariant geometric convolutions for emulation of dynamical systems: Geometric Objects and Geometric Images

 \subsection{Geometric images and operations}

 We will start by considering square (or cubic or hyper-cubic) images on a $d$-torus.
 We work on a $d$-torus to simplify the mathematical results; all the definitions and operations will be applicable with minor adjustments to rectangular, non-toroidal arrays as well.
-We consider an image $A$ in with $N$ equally spaced pixels in each dimension for $N^d$ pixels total.
+We consider an image $A$ with $N$ equally spaced pixels in each dimension for $N^d$ pixels total.
 Each pixel contains a \tensor{k}{p} where $k$ and $p$ are the same for each pixel.
-Let $\mathcal T_{d,k,p}$ be the set of \tensor{k}{p}s in $\mathbb R^d$.
 We define the geometric images as follows.